 Hernia

-A hernia is a bulge caused by a part of the inside of the body, such as the bowel, pushing through a weakness in the muscle or tissue wall.
-Most hernias do not need to be treated.
+A hernia is a bulge caused by a part of the inside of the body, such as the bowel, pushing through the muscle or tissue wall.
+Most hernias do not need treatment.

 What is a hernia?

-A hernia is a bulge caused by a part of the inside of the body, such as the bowel, pushing through a weakness in the muscle or tissue wall.
+A hernia is a bulge caused by a part of the inside of the body, such as the bowel, pushing through the muscle or tissue wall.

 Always see your doctor if you think you may have a hernia.
-Some people may worry that the swelling is linked to the cancer.
+Some people may worry their symptoms are linked to the cancer.
 Your doctor will examine you by feeling around the area.
 This will help them to find out what may be causing the bulge.

 • severe pain